gabrielzut/flchain/README.md

 - Change the send_data, send_data_array and the send_server_data function (utils.py) so it reflects the functions of the contract you chose;
 - If you chose the min contract, uncomment the line with save_data_on_couchdb (send_data function);
 - Install the dependencies with Poetry (poetry shell && poetry install)
-- Run a server with poetry run python3 server.py and some clients with poetry run python3 client.py# flchain
+- Run a server with poetry run python3 server.py and some clients with poetry run python3 client.py

+If you run into the "undefined symbol: _PyGen_Send" error, change the Python version to 3.9 (like "poetry env use /usr/bin/python3.9")